Pacific-salmon-assess/skrunchy/README.md

     install.packages("pak")
     pak::pak("Pacific-salmon-assess/skrunchy")

-## Examples
+## Examples (currently use fake genetic and catch data - not accurate)

-Make some fake genetic proportion and catch data (by week), expand to estimates of annual proportions, and plot:
+Make some **fake** genetic proportion and catch data (by week), expand to estimates of annual proportions, and plot:

 ``` r